 The purpose of working with the Enneagram is to use self-reflection to discover your cores type which may take some time.
 To that end we prefer to direct clients to a book such as the “Essential Enneagram” by Daniels and Price to discover their type rather than online tests.
 Tests such as the Enneagram Institute’s RHETI have a good reputation but in my experience can sometimes mistype people and rob the person of the valuable inquiry time – asking themselves “is that me or not?”

 On the “Understanding Yourself and Others with the Enneagram” course, working together in a small groups, we collectively learn how these patterns operate in ourselves as well as other people too.
 Creating sudden “ah ha” moments as we recognise what is motivating the other people in our lives.

 Through understanding ourselves better and adopting the self-reflection tools the Enneagram provides, we can transform our relationship with both ourselves and others.

 Having studied under some of the world’s pre-eminent experts in the field and completed the Enneagram Practitioner Training Parts 1&11 with the Enneagram Institute, Michelle has put together a small group workshop experience which condenses the essence of her 20 years’ personal experience and learning with the Enneagram into something understandable, digestible and potentially life changing!

-The next “Understanding Yourself and others with the Enneagram” course commences on 23rd September 2019 and can be booked on this link
+The next “Understanding Yourself and others with the Enneagram” course will commence on 9th March 2020 and can be booked on this link